The World Health Organization has categorized coronavirus as a pandemic. It is a serious health threat and the situation is evolving daily.

-In order to lessen the impacts of COVID-19, everyone has a role to play.
+In order to lessen the impacts of coronavirus, everyone has a role to play.
 It takes more than the government and action from the health sector to protect the health and safety of Filipinos.
 Each of us can help our country by understanding how the virus spreads and how to prevent illness.

 COVID-19 Health Measures

 Public health measures such as respiratory etiquette, hand hygiene, and environmental cleaning in the home are the key public measures to protect individuals, their loved ones, and others against seasonal influenza and other respiratory diseases.
-These same measures are also effective when COVID-19 is circulating in the community.
+These same measures are also effective when coronavirus is circulating in the community.

 Hand hygiene refers to hand washing using water and soap.
 It may also refer to sanitizing the hands using an alcohol-based hand sanitizer to maintain clean hands and fingernails.
 Make sure to wash your hands frequently using water and soap for about 15-20 seconds, particularly:

 - Before and after using a procedure/surgical mask

 - Whenever your hands look dirty